Xavi Simons

 Xavi Quentin Shay Simons (/nl/; born 21 April 2003) is a Dutch professional footballer who plays as an attacking midfielder or winger for club Tottenham Hotspur and the Netherlands national team.

 Originally a product of Barcelona's La Masia, Simons signed for Paris Saint-Germain (PSG) in July 2019, where he would initially join the under-19s before making his professional debut in 2021.
 With PSG, he won a Ligue 1 and Coupe de France title.
 In 2022, Simons returned to his native Netherlands with PSV, winning the KNVB Cup, Johan Cruyff Shield, and Eredivisie top scorer award in his only season at the club.
-In 2023, he rejoined PSG before being immediately loaned out to RB Leipzig in Germany for two seasons, signing permanently for the club in 2025.
+In 2023, he rejoined PSG before being immediately loaned out to RB Leipzig in Germany for two seasons and signing permanently for the club in January 2025.
+In August 2025, he joined Premier League club Tottenham Hotspur.

 Initially playing for the Netherlands at youth level, Simons received his first call-up to the national team for the 2022 FIFA World Cup, and made his debut at the tournament.

 Early life

-Born in Amsterdam, Xavi is the son of Peggy Simons and Dutch former footballer Regillio Simons, who is of Surinamese descent.
+Born in Amsterdam, Xavi is the son of Peggy Simons and Dutch former footballer Regillio Simons, who are both of Surinamese descent.
 Xavi's older brother Faustino (born 1996), who also played football, shares the same birthday as him.

 At the age of three, he moved with his family to a village near Alicante, Spain where he started playing football at Club Deportivo Thader, a local club.

 Club career

 Early career

-Simons joined the youth setup of Barcelona in 2010 from Club Deportivo Thader of Alicante, and quickly progressed to become one of the Catalan club's most highly-rated youth players, with English club Chelsea reportedly attempting to sign him at a young age.
+Simons joined the youth setup of Barcelona in 2010 from Club Deportivo Thader of Alicante, and quickly progressed to become one of the Catalan club's most highly rated youth players, with English club Chelsea reportedly attempting to sign him at a young age.
 Described as a "prodigy", he joined the group of players represented by agent Mino Raiola in 2017.